SWAT Service Description

 The diagram to the left highlights the process the Application Security Consultants follow from initial detection to publishing the finding.

 Customers are recommended to configure notifications based on their specific use cases to ensure they receive regular updates as findings are published.

-In instances where serious flaws in commercial off the shelf tools are discovered the Application Security consultant is not permitted to disclose any finding without the express permission of the Chief information security officer or Chief Marketing officer.
+In instances where serious flaws in commercial off the shelf tools are discovered the Application Security Consultant is not permitted to disclose any finding without the expressed permission of the Chief Information Security Officer or Chief Marketing Officer.
 In all instances the customer will be notified of the issue first and agreement will be obtained to raise the issue to the COTS vendor if appropriate.

-Likewise the Application Security Consultant is not authorized to discuss any findings with national or global press without the express permission of all parties involved (The customer and/or the COTS vendor as appropriate) and in all instances the Vice President of Marketing and the Chief Information Security Officer are required to provide authorization to do so.
+Likewise, the Application Security Consultant is not authorized to discuss any findings with national or global press without the express permission of all parties involved (The customer and/or the COTS vendor as appropriate) and in all instances the Chief Marketing Officer and the Chief Information Security Officer are required to provide authorization to do so.

-The SWAT service is designed to provide a continuous assessment of an application throughout the subscription period, as such, unlike traditional penetration testing engagements, manual test reports are not automatically generated, nor provided to customers by the Application Security Consultant.
+The SWAT service is designed to provide a continuous assessment of an application throughout the subscription period.
+As such, unlike traditional penetration testing engagements, manual test reports are not generated by default nor provided to customers by the Application Security Consultant.

 - Summary of Application risk